Trip planner integration

 You can now add trip planning capability with just a few lines of HTML.
 And if you have any problems we are here to help.

-Furkot trip planner is a widget that displays user's list of trips (itineraries), allows adding places (a.k.a. stops) to a selected trip, offers a subset of planning operations (adding, removing and reordering stops) within your website, and provides link to full planning capabilities on Furkot.
+Furkot trip planner is a widget that displays a user's list of trips (itineraries), allows adding places (a.k.a. stops) to a selected trip, offers a subset of planning operations (adding, removing and reordering stops) within your website, and provides a link to full planning capabilities on Furkot.

 Benefits

-What you gain by using Furkot widget:
+What you gain by using a Furkot widget:

-• save a link to your website in the planned itinerary - each saved stop will keep a backlink to your website, it will be visible to the person who planned the trip, and - if the trip is shared on social media - it will be also visible to everyone who sees it;
+• Save a link to your website in the planned itinerary - each saved stop will keep a backlink to your website, it will be visible to the person who planned the trip, and - if the trip is shared on social media - it will also be visible to everyone who sees it.

 Integration